Fansub: Legal and ethical issues

 Hatcher states that copyright law does not condone fansubs.
-The Berne Convention, international copyright treaty, states that its signatories—including Japan—grant authors exclusive right to translation.
+The Berne Convention, an international copyright treaty, states that its signatories—including Japan—grant authors exclusive right to translation.
 Hatcher states that fansubs could "potentially" be legal within Japan given the nature of Japan's domestic copyright laws, although the target audience of fansubs is the non-Japanese market.
-However Hatcher states that copyright law in the United States—the frame of reference for most online discussions of fansub legality—construes translations as derivative, and fansubs infringe on the author's right to prepare derivative works and to reproduction by copying original source material.
+However, Hatcher notes that copyright law in the United States—the frame of reference for most online discussions of fansub legality—construes translations as derivative, and holds that fansubs infringe on the author's right to prepare derivative works and to reproduction by copying original source material.

-Lee describes an unspoken rule in the fan community: "once the anime was licensed the fansubbed version should no longer be circulated".
-As a result, many fansubbers do not view themselves as pirates.
-Up until the late 1980s, fans were for the most part unable to obtain anime through official means, and the few anime that were licensed were rewritten to a much lower quality that even outraged the Japanese creators.
-Fans such as Fred Patten attempted to obtain official consent; however, no series really proved commercially successful.
-Until sometime after 1989 when subtitling became affordable signalling the rise of both fansubbing and the domestic industry, bootlegging was not financially feasible.
-Sean Leonard distinguishes fansubs from bootlegs as fansubs following the unspoken rule in the fan community with the intent to promote anime whereas bootlegs aim to make a profit.
-Many fansubs began to include a "This is a free fansub: not for sale, rent, or auction" notice as a response to bootleggers, and would encourage viewers to buy official copies.
-Anime Expo in 1993 was the first time the US industry representatives began talking more publicly about pre-existing copies eating into profits.
-For early fansubs due to the deteriorating nature of copying VHS tapes, official releases would be far superior in terms of visual quality, and thus there would be no competition between fansubs and official releases.